Bags Like Away Luggage – Updated for 2022

 Newcomer Roam Luggage takes Away’s strong lines, and colorful limited edition concept and runs with it.
 At Roam, you can completely customize the colors of your suitcase, right down to the hue of the zipper pulls!
-The option for different colors on the front and back of the shell also reminds me of Away’s fun two-tone cases.
+Whether you’d prefer a rainbow or a monotone, it’s all possible.
+The option for different colors on the front and back of the shell also reminds me of *someone’s* limited edition two-tone cases.

 Roam cases are super lightweight, coming in slightly under Away’s carry-on weights, and made with the same strong polycarbonate material.

-Prices are higher on average than Away suitcases, but you’re getting a completely custom suitcase with a lifetime warranty that covers all non-cosmetic damage–even if it’s from careless baggage handlers.
+Prices are higher on average, but you’re getting a completely custom suitcase with a lifetime warranty that covers all non-cosmetic damage–even if it’s from careless baggage handlers.

 Their cases feature a removable built-in battery, spinner wheels, TSA locks, with luxe leather detailing.